Last Updated on

 Stages of Menopause

-Menopause is an age-related process or a bodily change that occurs in women after a certain years of age and over a period of time.
+Menopause is an age-related process of bodily change that occurs in women after certain years of age and over a period of time.
 Besides being marked by the cessation of normal monthly menstrual cycles, it usually begins with gradually increasing symptoms which may last for months or years before marking the end of the reproductive phase.

 It can be divided into three stages: